Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 A difficult conversation should not always leave both people emotionally stranded.
 Sometimes a little reassurance does half the repair work that ten extra arguments could never manage.

-How Sanpreet Singh Understands This Topic
+How Sanpreet Singh Understands This for Readers

 On sanpreetsingh.com, Sanpreet Singh approaches Safe Communication Around Intimacy as a relationship clarity and emotional safety issue, not just an intimacy issue.

-• Why does this conversation go wrong every time?
+- Why does this conversation go wrong every time?

 • Why do we both leave feeling worse?